 Select the text with the Selection tool, open the Appearance panel menu (top left menu button) in the Appearance panel and choose New Fill.

-Now apply a gradient and your done!
+Now apply a gradient to text and your done!
+Adding gradients to text has never been so easy.

 Below is an experiment using this technique for the transparent gradient text.